Welcome to the website of the Federal Reserve Bank of New York (the “Bank”).

-The Bank's website and firewall are subject to monitoring by Bank personnel.
-You expressly consent to such monitoring and are advised that any evidence of criminal activity may be provided to law enforcement officials.
+The Bank monitors and audits the website, including the firewall, for security purposes, including unauthorized access and use of the site for other than its intended purposes.
+By using the website, you consent to such monitoring and are advised that any evidence of criminal activity may be provided to law enforcement officials.

 Sections of this website, such as the "employees only" tab, may be accessed only by authorized users (that is, users who have been provided with a valid user ID and password by the Bank).

-If you provide personal information, such as your mailing or e-mail address, telephone or fax numbers, or other demographic and customer information, we will not share (disclose, or sell) it to third parties.
-However, as noted above, personal information you provide to third parties is subject to separate privacy policies of such third parties.
+If you provide personal information, such as your mailing or email address, telephone or fax numbers, or other demographic and customer information, we will not share (disclose, or sell) it to third parties.
+However, as noted above, personal information you provide to third parties through your use of the Services is subject to separate privacy policies of such third parties.

-This website uses transient, memory-resident "cookies" in several shopping cart type applications (e.g., the Bank’s publications catalog, tour reservation services and careers center) to link individual client browser pages to a unique client session.
-Cookies are invoked by using any of these shopping cart applications and disappear when the browser is closed.
+This website uses temporary cookies in several applications (e.g., tour reservation services and careers center) to link individual client browser pages to a unique client session.
+Cookies are invoked by using these applications and disappear when the browser is closed.

-If you choose to order from the publications catalog or book a tour, the Bank takes steps to protect the personal information you provide.
-The catalog uses Secure Sockets Layer (SSL), a security standard, to protect your personal information.
+If you choose to book a tour, the Bank takes steps to protect the personal information you provide.
+The tour reservations system uses Secure Sockets Layer (SSL), a security standard, to protect your personal information.
 This is done by encrypting the information transmitted between the Bank’s server and your browser.
 SSL is invoked when you begin the "checkout" process, resulting in a URL that starts with HTTPS://.
 Your browser may respond by displaying a message similar to this:

 If so, click "continue" and proceed with your order.